Programs

 A

-Ashley, SRNA
+Ashley, CRNA

-· Updated · 9 min read
+· Updated · 6 min read

 How to Manage Online Classes for CRNA School and Staying Motivated

-In This Article (5 sections)
+In This Article (4 sections)

 Quick Answer

+Calendar, map out each week (my fav for this was using a whiteboard calendar that I should easily change out each month!)
 The first thing I would do at the start of a semester/quarter, is write out all the due dates for assignments and all of the exam dates.
 From there, I would work on a weekly calendar to focus my time.
 One of the biggest tips I have for asynchronous classes is to split up the workload into bite-sized chunks.
-It can be overwhelming to try to plan for 3 or 4 classes every week, but I found a method that worked for me (and that hopefully works for you too).

 Compare CRNA school programs

+Breaking up lectures (my fav for tracking this was using Notion’s online weekly calendar template!)
 Something that really made me appreciate asynchronous classes was the fact that I could break up the lectures into multiple days.
 My Physiology lectures would sometimes be 3-4 hours long!
 As someone who has a hard time sitting still for extended periods of time, my asynchronous classes actually worked in my favor.

 I would split my days up into hours, and then split my hours up into focusing on each class for that allotted time.
 Breaking up the material into these easily digestible pieces really helped me stay motivated and made the material less overwhelming.
-For example, I would listen to hour 1 of my Physiology lecture on Monday and take notes on it in Notability, then the second half Tuesday, some lectures will be that long.
+If you want to make sure you're meeting all the CRNA School Requirements while planning your schedule, it's helpful to double-check the prerequisites and expectations in advance.

-Then, in my second block of studying Phys that day, I would make questions and answers out of the material you already listened to.
-Do that for all your classes.
 Get through at least (2) 1hr blocks of each class every single day. every third hour, take a longer break (ex: an hour for a lunch break), then right back into it.
 That’s at least 6 hours of studying a day.
 If you can do more, do more.
-I started cutting myself off around 7-8pm each day because I was so exhausted and wasn’t retaining any of the info.

-For me personally, I realized studying after 8pm was not beneficial.
-I would get too tired and burnt out.
 Instead, I would take an hour to watch a TV show I liked or do my nails or catch up with friends.
 There comes a point where it’s not beneficial to stay awake to try to finish something.
 Your sleep is of utmost importance!

 Real life example.
 You can format a table in Word, or find templates on Notion or Notability, or even use Google Cal/To-Do list, etc etc.